Citigold Corporation has a formal environmental policy which is supported by the staff and board of directors.

 Today there are two main sectors of environmental considerations – the natural environment and the people environment.
 Permitting to mine around a town with over 3,000 landholders and 8,500 residents presents a unique challenge.
 Much is to be learned from the success of the Citigold's Charters Towers operations and the need to inform people and treat each person as an important stakeholder.

-When Citigold conducted its initial exploration work of the mineral tenements under Charters Towers, as part of its huge gold project, none of nearly 8,500 residents of the town objected.
+When Citigold conducted its initial exploration work of the mineral lands under Charters Towers, as part of its overall huge gold project, essentially none of nearly 8,500 residents of the town genuinly objected.

 After the successful exploration beneath the town in accordance with regulatory requirements, Citigold proceeded with the finalisation of Mining Leases and environmental permits.
 These were granted by the Department of Mines and Energy (DME) and the Environmental Protection Authority (EPA).

 Citigold acquired the last external mineral tenure in the Charters Towers area in early 2004, when it took control of Great Mines Limited.
-This enabled the company to gain 100 per cent ownership of the goldfield.
+This enabled the company to gain 100 per cent title to the goldfield.

 Extensive Mineral Tenure